VIDEO: Man’s legs catch fire during car crash, officers run to his rescue

-CINCINNATI, Ohio (WFLA) — Recently released body camera video shows Ohio police officers running to rescue a man who caught on fire after a car crash.
+Recently released body camera video shows Ohio police officers running to rescue a man who caught on fire after a car crash, KTLA’s sister station WFLA reports.

 According to the Cincinnati Police Department, the wreck happened on Sept.
 26 after the driver crossed two lanes of traffic on I-75 at a high speed and crashed into a concrete wall.